-The Eq.
-(8) indicates that a H+2 uniform phase-shifted scheme can be employed to retrieve phase accurately from fringe patterns with nonlinear harmonics up to the Hth order.
+Equation 8 indicates that an H+2 uniform phase-shifted scheme can be employed to retrieve the phase accurately from the fringe patterns with nonlinear harmonics up to the Hth order.

-Generally, the highest significant harmonic order, in a practical, is below eight.
+Generally, the highest significant harmonic order, in practice, is below eight.